-After the introduction, we walked through the walls into the city.
+After the introduction, we walked through the walls into the Old Town, a UNESCO world heritage site.
 First the outer wall, before the original inner wall.
-This fortification system is what has kept Dubrovnik a wealthy, independent city when the rest of what is now Croatia was conquered by the barbarians.
-It was again a protection after the 1991 breakup of Yugoslavia when it was attacked by the Yugoslav People’s Army.
+This fortification system kept Dubrovnik a wealthy, independent city when the ‘barbarians’ conquered the rest of what is now Croatia.
+It was again a protection after the 1991 breakup of Yugoslavia when Dubrovnik was attacked by the Yugoslav People’s Army.

-Coming through the gate, we found ourselves before the Assumption Cathedral (where Stjepan was baptized, and where his ‘Mama’ currently works) He took us into the cathedral, and, away from the big tour groups, he showed us the relics of the church on display and described the more valuable ones held in archives.
+Coming through the gate, we found ourselves before the Assumption Cathedral (where Stjepan was baptized, and where his ‘Mama’ currently works).
+He took us into the cathedral, and, away from the big tour groups, where he showed us the relics of the church.
+Stjepan also described the more valuable relics and collections held in the church archives.
 The loin cloth from Jesus’ crucifixion is here, within the cathedral.

 It was a gorgeous day for this panoramic drive and we were thrilled to be in a comfortable, air-conditioned, vehicle.
 As he drove, Stjepan talked about the history of Croatia, the dictator Tito, and the conflict of the 90s.
-Once again we were reminded of how little we knew about other countries’ histories.
+(Chatting with a local guide is a great way to learn more about other countries’ histories.)
 We had read about Tito but hadn’t understood how the citizens of his country saw him – a smart man, balancing Yugoslavia between the demands of the USSR and the western world.

 Eventually we came to the gorgeous town of Cavtat.
-This town is a favorite vacation for the yachting crowd as was evidenced by the spectacular boats lining the harbor.
+This town is a favorite vacation destination for the yachting crowd, as evidenced by the spectacular boats lining the harbor.
 We strolled along the promenade, enjoying the sea breezes, and watched kids playing water polo.

 At the end of the harbor sits the chapel of Our Lady of the Snows.
 Tradition holds that when the town of Cavtat was attacked, the Virgin Mary sent a rare snow storm to repel the attackers and save the city.
 The church contains an important piece of art, the polyptych of Saint Michael by Vicko Dobricevic (d.
 1510)